 Find out why people from all over are flocking to Burma on this grassroots Yangon tour.
 Get in touch with Burma's unique traditions and culture via visits to pagodas, parks, museums, and markets.

-* Immerse yourself in the culture and traditions of Yangon
+* Immerse yourself in Yangon culture and traditions

 * Explore the Aung San Museum, former home of General Aung San and father of Aung San Suu Kyi

-* Wander through a local residential neighborhood and the beautiful Kandawgyi Park
+* Wander through a local residential neighbourhood and the beautiful Kandawgyi Park

 * Marvel at the beauty of the Shwedagon Pagoda and its iconic golden dome